Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 The view from Lala Lodge

-Being still a very untouristy island, accommodation choice in Pemba is pretty limited (especially when compared to Unguja.
+Being still a very untouristy island, accommodation choices in Pemba are pretty limited (especially when compared to Unguja.

 The only resort with a dive center is Gecko Nature Lodge, which hosts Swahili Divers, their prices are higher than Zanzibar standards at 130/200$ for two dives in nearby/far-away reefs.

-The real value of this lodge though is its owner Denis, which will solve any problem and fulfill any request (including diving) in an affordable and friendly fashion.
+The real value of this lodge though is its owner Denis, who will solve any problem and fulfill any request (including diving) in an affordable and friendly fashion.

 where to stay in Zanzibar diving